top of page

 Many women come to me looking for help with weight loss.
 Why women want to lose weight can vary.
 For example, they may want to lose weight to feel better about themselves, impress others, or fit into high school jeans.
 For others, they may want to relieve pressure off of their joints or become more mobile.
 Even still, others may want to just for general "health" and because their BMI isn't normal.
 Regardless of why, I completely understand why it's a desire.

-However, what I have found both personally and professionally is that focusing on weight loss is counterproductive for the women I work with.
+However, what I have found both personally and professionally is that focusing on weight loss is generally (but not always) counterproductive for the women I work with.
+Here’s why:

 For one, trying to shrink our body is often the common denominator for all of the things that women have tried in the past and that didn't work long term.
 These are the things likely worsened their relationship with food, created hyper-fixation on their body weight/size, and in many cases ended up in weight gain.